jonathanschilling/gears/README.md

 it is accepted as a valid realization of this transmission ratio.
 If realizations can be found for the whole set of requested transmission ratios for a given `toothSum`, this is accepted as a valid solution.
+This algorithm is the core functionality of this program.
+It is implemented in [`Gears.java`](https://github.com/jonathanschilling/gears/blob/master/src/main/java/de/labathome/gears/Gears.java).

 ## Usage